Lei Pauku at Hoakalei

 No analysis available

-I searched the remarks for leasehold language such as lease expires, ground lease ends, leasehold, renewed through, or similar phrases, but found nothing.
-Since no lease-expiry year is stated, the tenure expiry remains unknown from the public remarks.
+I searched the remarks for leasehold language such as lease expires, ground lease ends, renewed through, or an expiry year, but found nothing.
+There is no public remark evidence to extract a lease expiration year.

 Across the reviewed listings, there are no explicit remarks indicating a fire sprinkler system in the building.
 The sole sprinkler-related mention refers to a 'sprinkler system' for the fenced yard, which appears to be irrigation rather than fire suppression.
 This looks like a likely MLS checkbox/copy-paste error rather than a verified building amenity.

-I looked for fire/life safety evaluation language such as FLSE passed, fire life safety compliant, fire safety certified, or passed fire inspection, but found nothing in the remarks.
-Since there is no explicit public remark confirming compliance, this remains unverified and is treated as not indicated.
+I looked for fire/life safety evaluation language, including FLSE, fire safety certification, or mention of passing inspection, and found nothing in the remarks.
+With no current value and no explicit evidence, this is best treated as not confirmed in the listing remarks.

 Flood zone determined from official FEMA Digital Flood Insurance Rate Map (DFIRM) data using building coordinates, not from agent-reported listing data.